ndy-s/1q-w2w-bot/README.md

 So I built this bot.
 It connects to WhatsApp and sends a daily summary of errors straight to our group chat automatically every morning.
 The bot pulls the data using a simple Python script, turns it into a CSV report, and then converts that into a nicely formatted image using [Puppeteer](https://pptr.dev/).
 Finally, it sends the image through [Baileys](https://github.com/WhiskeySockets/Baileys), the WhatsApp Web API.

 I named this project 1Q W2W Bot because our team is called 1Q, and the bot's main purpose is to send daily WhaTap reports to WhatsApp.
-W2W is just a shorthand for "WhaTap to WhatsApp," which felt simple, memorable, and professional enough for an internal tool.
+W2W is just a shorthand for "WhaTap to WhatsApp," which felt simple and memorable enough for an internal tool.

 ## Features
 The bot automatically posts the daily WhaTap report to the WhatsApp group we set in `.env`.
 It only responds inside whitelisted groups, which we also define in `.env`.
 That way, it ignores unrelated chats or test groups.